 An Overview of Mental Health Resources in Downey, California

 Typically, a person’s choice to move begins with a job opportunity.
 A raise in salary/benefits or a new job altogether is usually why people move houses.
 Downey, California is identical to most U.S. cities in that regard.
-However, many people in the city are unable to find decent paying work.
-Those that are able to land a job are not always able to maintain it – especially with how often layoffs occur.
+However, many people in the city are unable to find decent-paying work.
+Those who can land a job are not always able to maintain it – especially with how often layoffs occur.

 Downey’s economic troubles are ancillary to a separate complex, pressing issue.
 Experts are saying the city of Downey in addition to the rest of the United States is going through a “mental health crisis.”
 Let’s break down what that means, why Downey’s situation is so poor, in particular, and what you can do to get in contact with a licensed therapist who can provide help if you are in need.

 The deteriorating state of mental health in Downey is not unique to that city alone.
 Unfortunately, problems relating to mental health are all too common in the United States.
 A recent report published by the National Alliance on Mental Illness estimates almost 20 percent of Americans suffer from a diagnosable mental health condition.
 Narrowing the scope of the statistics fails to yield better results.
 As per a 2017 study commissioned by Mental Health America, the state of California ranks amongst the top 50 percent of states regarding the prevalence of mental illness and the barriers to access to care.
 So, what is contributing to the poor state of mental health in Downey, California?